 This course is designed to introduce students to biblical Greek.
-The emphasis is on helping students understand how the language works and learn it in such a fashion and sufficiently so that they are able to use it for basic exegesis of New Testament Greek texts.
+The emphasis is on helping students understand how the language works and learn it sufficiently in such a fashion to be able to use it for basic exegesis of New Testament Greek texts.
 The focus will go beyond simply memorization to using the language in a contemporary ministry context.
 (Availability of this class depends upon student interest.)